petergarnaes/rocket_jsonapi/README.md

 ## Requirements

+This library uses Rust2018 syntax.
 Because this crate uses rocket and the `specialization` feature, rust nightly is needed.

 ## Usage example